sarath01/HumanVitalsLogger/README.md

 ## License

-MIT License © 2025 Sarath Konda
+MIT License © 2025 Sarath Reddy Konda
-This library is part of an EB2-NIW petition to demonstrate technical contributions in U.S. public health infrastructure.
+This library is part to demonstrate technical contributions in U.S. public health infrastructure.